 Start small – for example, a post on your Facebook or Instagram account – and build up to spreading the word.
 Here are some ideas to get you started…

-- begin close to home – do your non-horsey friends and family know about best practice for passing horses?
+- start close to home Do your non-horsey friends and family know about best practice for passing horses?
 If not, take the initiative to explain it to them

-- work your co-workers – speak to your line manager or team leader before sticking up a poster in the kitchen, and consider teaming up with other colleagues who are vulnerable road users, such as cyclists, to get the message across to your co-workers
+- work your co-workers Speak to your line manager or team leader for permission to stick up a poster in the kitchen, and consider teaming up with other colleagues who are vulnerable road users, such as cyclists, to get the message across

-- Do as you would be done by – always thank every driver who shows you any courtesy at all, even if it’s grating when you feel they could have done more.
+- do as you would be done by Always thank every driver who shows you any courtesy at all, even if it’s grating when you feel they could have done more.
 But thanking them is only half the story – if you show your gratitude at the wrong time, it’ll be missed by the driver and is, essentially, pointless.
-It’s vital to thank drivers before they’re level with you – ideally by taking a hand off the rein, smiling and saying ‘thank you’, but if you’re unable to go one-handed, with an exaggerated head nod and big smile.
+It’s vital to thank drivers before they’re level with you – ideally by taking a hand off the rein, smiling and saying ‘thank you’, but if you’re unable to go one-handed, an exaggerated head nod and big smile will do the job

-- Clear signals – keep your arm perpendicular to your body and fingers together to ensure your signal is obvious to all other road users.
+- Keep your arm perpendicular to your body and fingers together to ensure your signals are obvious to all other road users.

-- Ride square turns – you’ll spend less time on the camber of the road, and the most direct route is straight across, not at an angle.
+- Ride square turnsto spend less time on the camber of the road.
+The most direct route is straight across, not at an angle.

-- Be positive – don’t be afraid to ask traffic to wait if you feel your, and their, safety is at risk.
+- Be positiveand don’t be afraid to ask traffic to wait if you feel your, and their, safety is at risk.

-- Big thanks – a positive thank you goes a long way and fosters relationships between riders and drivers, so make the effort every time.
+- A positive thank you goes a long way and fosters relationships between riders and drivers, so make the effort every time.